 At Lighthouse we have Safeguarding, Behaviour Management, Anti Bullying, Special Needs (SEND) and Heath & Safety policies, including procedure in case of fire.
 These are all detailed within our Volunteer Handbook and on webpages which can be found here.

-Lighthouse children's applications are open.
-Please go here to register your child.
+Lighthouse children's applications will open in May.
+Please keep an eye on our Facebook page for the exact date, then please go here to register your child.

 Lighthouse is staffed by volunteers, drawn mainly from local churches.
 Children spend most of each day in year-groups, which are broken down into smaller groups called Lighthouses.
 Each Lighthouse has a Lighthouse Keeper (responsible leader) and one or more Lamplighters (younger assistants).
 Specialist teams help with craft, performing arts and games.
 We take up references for all our helpers.
 Adult (16+) helpers are police checked through the Criminal Records Bureau Disclosures scheme (now the DBS).